gkotian/gkotian.github.io/travels/_posts/2010-05-02-farewell-trip-to-tena.md

 cameras and phones had to be put away in the cabin next to the driver.
 All of us got drenched to the bone, and that's when the singing started.
 We cycled through dozens of songs, before finally settling on "In the jungle, the mighty jungle the lion sleeps tonight".
-Singling of this song was synchronised to the minutest detail in the most professional manner.
+Singing of this song was synchronised to the minutest detail in the most professional manner.
 Everybody had their specific parts to be sung or hummed at specific times at the right tempo.
 The singing eventually gave way to an enactment of our skit from the previous day - "Un Patito Feo" - in the